dcurrigan/ETL-Project/README.md

 * [Status](#Status)

 # Introduction
 This project required demonstration of Extract, Transform, Load (ETL) processes on real world datasets.
-The following report outlines the results of project work.
+The following report outlines the results of our project work.

 Set-up details for the notebook and database can be found at the bottom of this document or via the link above